NSF-Simons-CosmicAI-Institute/tacc-surrogates/README.md

 The following is a master list of all architectures slated to be added to the models sub-directory.
 An (x) will be placed next to architectures that have been successfully uploaded and tested.

-DMD
+- DMD
-Neural ODE
+- Neural ODE
-FNO (x)
+- FNO (x)
-LSTM
+- LSTM
-Straight MLP
+- MLP
-GINO - Geometry informed neural operator
+- GINO - Geometry informed neural operator
-U-Net
+- U-Net
-Deep-O-Net
+- Deep-O-Net
-PINN
+- PINN
-GNN
+- GNN
-SINDy
+- SINDy
-Hamiltonian/Lagrangian NN
+- Hamiltonian/Lagrangian NN
-PINO
+- PINO